sedadna/sedadna.github.io/category/board.md

 </div>

 <div class="section Kevin">
-<p>  <a href="https://www.researchgate.net/profile/Kevin_Nota2" target="_blank"><b>Kevin Nota</b></a> is a PhD student at Uppsala university specialising in molecular paleoecology, with the main focus and interest in reconstructing past flora.
-Within the society, Kevin is responsible for distributing the monthly newsletters and co-organized the first society symposium. </p>
+<p> <a href="https://www.researchgate.net/profile/Kevin_Nota2" target="_blank"><b>Kevin Nota</b></a> has a PhD in molecular paleoecology from Uppsala University.
+His PhD research was focused on reconstructing past flora from lake sediments and peat records.
+Current research interest in population genomics from ancient environmental samples.
+He is currently a postdoc at the Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany.
+Kevin is responsible for distributing the monthly newsletters, coordinating student seminars, and co-organized the first society symposium. </p>
 </div>

 <div class="section Cecilia">